 Similarly, regular workouts will help to lower the amounts of stress hormones, Cortisol and Adrenalin within the body, making you feel more relaxed.

 It doesn’t matter what kind of exercise you're doing.
-Take a run, accompanied by your favourite playlist.
+Take a run, accompanied by your favourite playlist (a few tips on that in our blog).
 Tackle a group fitness class with friends, or take to the great outdoors... it all counts towards the feel good factor!

 For those with friends who claim they are ‘too stressed’ to exercise, you may wish to share this with them!